Handcrafted Singapore Wedding

 Our friends from In Merry Motion designed the look of our wedding: nature-inspired with a handcrafted touch!
 Our colour scheme involved watercolour tones of powder blue, light wood, blush, and light green.
 All the decorations for the wedding were handmade by our friends Joyce & Weiyan – the designers from In Merry Motion.
 This included the feature backdrop inspired by the verse from Ecclesiastes: “He makes all things beautiful in His time”, with aged pages from wise books and hymnals; hand-cut autumn leaves in muted watercolour draped over our wedding reception dinner at the Food for Thought (at the National Museum of Singapore).

-Our graphic designer friends Alex and Puiyee designed our invitations, along with the ampersand that included our initials, and the illustrations of the two of us that were used for our engagement (Joel planned a scavenger hunt to propose to me, and Alex and Puiyee designed the cards for each station).
 We designed our wedding bands, and had it made by the Saught artisans in Cambodia (his was pink gold, mine was yellow gold – both with a touch of artillery shells in it!)
 I designed my wedding dress, and had it handmade in Cambodia – using natural, handwoven silk!
 WIth the surplus lace from the wedding dress, I used it to DIY my headband for the wedding ceremony.
 We also had a DIY jewelry table for our wedding guests at the wedding receptions: they were words from the ‘fruits of the Spirit’ taken from the Bible – love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control, handstamped onto round pendants; and we provided an assortment of chains, cords and loops for our guests to get creative!
 The pendant charms were all handmade by Saught artisans in Cambodia.

 Any advice for couples planning their weddings now?
 We found that the best way to avoid getting too stressed out by the wedding preparation was to keep our focus on what our goal of the wedding was: for us, it was to honour our family, to honour Christ, and bless our friends.
 It was much easier to make decisions on venue, programme etc based on that; and to have a wedding that we knew was very much authentic and true to ourselves – which allowed us to create good, fun memories for our family and friends.
 We also made it a point to make sure that we didn’t get too caught up in the wedding preparations, and to carve out time to date (without doing wedding stuff), and prepare ourselves for a lifetime together! :)